kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

 Examine the logs carefully.
 Do you notice the difference?

-Note that we are logging our logging our Record together with the Trace context that we have added to it.
+Note that we are logging our Record together with the Trace context that we have added to it.
 Copy one of the underlined sub-sections of your trace parent context, and save it for later.

 ![image](https://user-images.githubusercontent.com/5187861/219372916-ed1afce5-176f-4baf-a9a3-0aae29e3f01b.png)